BergenSoft/smart-nodes/README.md

 ## 11. Delay

-This control can delay incomming messages.
+This node can delay incomming messages.

 ### **Features:**